 Speech, language and communication is a key area for most autistic children.
 For both my children the first clear sign that they were different was delayed speech and language.

 Every child will have varying challenges with communication.
 Most autistic people will have difficulty with language and or communication.
-Some common challenges for autistic children include:
+Some common challenges include:

 - too loud or too fast to be processed

 - too complex

 - difficulty understanding non verbal cues / social communication

 - one sided conversation

 Children need to develop attention to learn and communicate.
 Is your child’s attention fleeting, rigid or single channelled?
 I was more focused on the fact that my children were not speaking than the lack of attention.
 It had to be pointed out to me that if we don’t work on attention first you will struggle with communication.
 Attention difficulties can include:

 - Difficulty shifting attention